MadBomber/aia/README.md

 ### The --role Option

 The `--role` option is used to identify a personification prompt within your roles directory which defines the context within which the LLM is to provide its response.
-The text of the role ID is pre-pended to the text of the primary prompt to form a complete prompt to be processed by the backend.
+The text of the role ID is pre-pended to the text of the primary prompt to form a complete prompt to be processed by the LLM.

 For example consider: